eduvpn/documentation/API_V3.md

 # VPN Protocol Selection

 Profiles are able to support both OpenVPN and WireGuard.
-It is up to the server administrator to enable particular profiles.
+It is up to the server administrator to enable particular protocols.
 Profiles can support either OpenVPN, WireGuard, or _both_.
 Administrators can also configure a _preferred_ protocol per profile if both are supported.

 Clients supporting this version of the API SHOULD support both OpenVPN and WireGuard, but MAY only support OpenVPN (for now).